 If you want to avoid some of the out-of-pocket costs that come with the federal Medicare program, consider enrolling in a Medicare Supplement plan in Oregon when you’re eligible for Social Security benefits.
 These plans are designed to extend your Medicare benefits while easing the stress of copayments, coinsurance, excess charges, and deductibles.

-What are the Top 5 Medicare Supplement Plans in Oregon?
+What are the Best Medicare Supplement Plans in Oregon?

 Are you ready to compare your Medigap plan options?
-There are 10 Medigap policies available in Oregon, but the following five are the best plans for most Medicare beneficiaries.
+There are 10 Medigap policies available in Oregon, but the following four are the best plans for most Medicare beneficiaries.

 - If you want your Medicare benefits to feel more like the private insurance you had before retirement, Plan F is a great option.

 - Eligibility is limited to beneficiaries with a Medicare Part B effective date prior to January 1, 2020.

 - Coverage includes deductibles and coinsurance for Medicare Part A and B, Part B Excess Charges, and foreign travel emergency coverage.